 You guys… cus all DBAs are guys 😒#reInvent

 It bothered Silvia.
 Don’t argue whether that’s wrong or right.
-It bothered her so much that she mentioned it in another venue, on a podcast where she was a guest:
+It bothered her so much that she mentioned it again on another occasion, when she was a guest on a podcast:

 Silvia: It’s funny you mentioned that because in a recent keynote by Andy Jassy who’s the CEO of AWS, that’s the thing he definitely beat on.
 Where he basically called DBA’s the old guard and that “those guys”, and I quote those guys, are basically sitting in the way of engineers building things.

 Everytime this vendor says “guys” on a call with several technical women, I just want to scream.